CERT-Polska/mwdb-core/docs/setup-and-configuration.rst

 * ``file_upload_timeout`` (integer) - File upload process will be terminated if it takes more than this parameter value in milliseconds.
 Default value is 60000 ms.
 * ``base_url`` (string) - Base URL of MWDB web application, used for registration mail templates.
 Default is ``http://127.0.0.1``
 * ``statement_timeout`` (integer) - Database statement_timeout parameter.
 Database server aborts any statement that takes more than the specified number of milliseconds.
+* ``request_timeout`` (integer) - HTTP request will be terminated if it takes more than this parameter value in milliseconds.
+Default value is 20000 ms.

 Web application settings: